International Tributes Pour In for Milos Forman

 The death of Milos Forman has triggered tributes to the iconic two-time Oscar-winning director from the film community in many parts of the world.

-Homages to the Czech-born filmmaker, who won Academy Awards for “One Flew Over The Cuckoo’s Nest” in 1975 and “Amadeus” in 1984, began springing up on social media after Forman’s death in the U.S. on Friday, after a brief illness, was revealed by his wife, Martina.
+Homages to the Czech-born filmmaker, who won Academy Awards for “One Flew Over the Cuckoo’s Nest” in 1975 and “Amadeus” in 1984, began springing up on social media soon after Forman’s death Friday was revealed by his wife, Martina.

 Former Cannes president Gilles Jacob described Foreman as the “only director who went from the Czech New Wave (‘Black Peter’) to big American films which won flurries of Oscars (‘Amadeus’).
 Immense body of work.
 He loved beer, tennis, Cannes, he spoke the truth, that’s all.
 Milos will remain dear in my heart,” Jacob tweeted in French.